SourceNinja/sourceninja-ruby/README.md

 Upon doing this, each time you start the rails server locally the data will be pushed.

-You could also use these steps if you want to manage a production instance and a developement instance.
+You could also use these steps if you want to manage a production instance and a development instance.

 Support
 -------